fish-shell/fish-shell/doc_src/tutorial.rst

     /var/run/sntp.log

-If that directory traversal is taking a long time, you can :kbd:`Control+C` out of it.
+If that directory traversal is taking a long time, you can :kbd:`Control` + :kbd:`C` out of it.

 Pipes and Redirections